navjas73/njllrd_proj2/README.md

   - Baxter should move in a straight line

 Typewriter:
-  - run the launch file
+  - run the launch file with mode set to typewriter
   - Define the drawing plane
     - place Baxter's arm such that the marker tip is touching the board
     - From the ros_ws directory, publish a message to the "user_input" topic containing any string.
 Enter: "rostopic pub command std_msgs/String ANY_STRING_HERE".